 - Low-temperature scanning tunneling microscope (LT-STM, Createc).

-- Scanning probe microscope Veeco Multi Mode 8 [contact or tapping mode, fluid imaging, low-current scanning tunneling microscopy, magnetic force microscopy, variable temperature imaging (-30-250°C), Peak Force tapping mode and PeakForce quantitative nanomechanical mapping].
+- Scanning probe microscope Veeco Multi Mode 8 [contact or tapping mode, fluid imaging, low-current scanning tunneling microscopy, magnetic force microscopy, variable temperature imaging (-30-250°C), and peak force tapping mode and peak force quantitative nanomechanical mapping].

-- X-ray diffractometer (Bruker D8 Discover, point detector, VÅNTEC-1 linear detector; Bragg-Brentano powder, Grazing incidence, high-resolution four-circle, reciprocal space mapping, reflectivity, rocking curves)
+- X-ray diffractometer (Bruker D8 Discover, point detector, VÅNTEC-1 linear detector; Bragg-Brentano powder, grazing incidence, high-resolution four-circle, reciprocal space mapping, reflectivity, and rocking curves).

 Synchrotron X-ray Scanning Tunneling Microscopy (SX-STM)

 Synchrotron X-ray scanning tunneling microscopy (SX-STM) is a new imaging technique that uniquely combines the best of two worlds: the exceptional chemical, magnetic, and structural sensitivity of X-rays combined with the unparalleled ability of scanning probe microscopy to resolve and manipulate surfaces down to single atoms.
-In collaboration with the APSX-ray Science division we are developing XTIP, the world’s first dedicated synchrotron beamline for SX-STM.
-XTIP, located at Sector 4 of the APS, is under construction and will become operational in 2018.
-Until then, we provide limited beamtime at APS beamline 4-ID-C to General Users for early-science SX-STM experiments.These experiments will focus on the study of chemical and magnetic properties of nanoscale materials using SX-STM at photon energies between 500 to 2500 eV.
+In collaboration with the APS X-ray Science division we have developed XTIP, the world’s first dedicated synchrotron beamline for SX-STM, located at Sector 4 of the APS.
+Experiments there focus on the study of chemical and magnetic properties of nanoscale materials using SX-STM at photon energies between 500 and 2500 eV.